-The Nursing and Midwifery COVID-19 Catalogue of Change showcases a range of case studies from nurses and midwives working at the point of care across England; sharing experiences, innovations and solutions that illustrate the beneficial changes they have brought about during the pandemic and the ongoing restoration work.
+The Nursing and Midwifery COVID-19 Catalogue of Change includes a wide range of cases studies from nurses and midwives from across England; sharing ideas and innovations that they have put in place and that have made a difference in these difficult times.

 Read the latest case studies

 - Socially distanced education and training to support safe working practices during the pandemic: Learning identified by the CNO National Shared Professional Decision-Making Council.

 - Visiting during the COVID-19 pandemic: Nessa Greenwood, South Tyneside and Sunderland NHS Foundation Trust (STSFT)

 - Supporting deployment of our people safely – a systematic approach: Blenda Correya, Ward manager – Bedfordshire Hospitals NHS Foundation Trust.

 - Remote monitoring to support rapid assessment of vulnerable care home residents: Adam Remmer, Charge Nurse, South Tyneside and Sunderland NHS Foundation Trust.

 - Supporting deployment of our people safely – a ‘wraparound’ offer: Rosie Cowling, Nurse Team Leader, East and North Hertfordshire NHS Trust.

 - Virtual Group Clinics (VGCs) in Primary Care

 - Supporting patients to self-monitor in the community: Allison Moloney Community Matron Torbay and South Devon NHS Foundation Trust.